ysbaddaden/frost/README.md

 ## STATUS: DEVELOPER PREVIEW

-**WARNING**: Frost is in _developer preview_, and must be considered alpha software until further notice. features may be added, dropped, tweaked, or changed dramatically at any time.
-Please experiment with Frost, contribute to Frost, let's make it incerdiable, but build software out of it at your own risk!
+Frost is in _developer preview_, and must be considered alpha software until further notice.
+Features may be added, dropped, tweaked, or changed at any time.
+Please experiment with Frost, contribute to Frost, let's make it incredible, but build software with it at your own risk!

+TLDR: using Frost is like using Crystal.
+It's great, but be prepared to fix your software on a regular basis.

 You've been warned :-)

-Frost likely won't hit stable until the Crystal programming language is stable.

 ## INSTALL